 Thankfully, there are only two distinct types of facelifts to choose from: a mini facelift and a full facelift (aka deep plane facelift).
 However, the decision between the two can be a great source of confusion for those seeking cosmetic enhancements.
 Both can rejuvenate the face by about 10-15 years, but what makes one different from the other?

 A mini facelift is not just a facelift on a smaller scale.
 Even though there are smaller incisions, a less invasive dissection, less time needed to perform the surgery, and shorter-lived results, there is a fundamental difference between a mini facelift and a deep plane facelift.
 The main difference is that a deep plane facelift can separate the ligaments in the cheek that otherwise prevent the cheek to be lifted.
 Therefore, a deep plane facelift is an ideal procedure if your cheeks are no longer naturally high.

 Consider a mini facelift a jowl lift, and a full facelift a cheek and jowl lift.
 When you have selected the right procedure, you will be left with the benefits of looking naturally rejuvenated, refreshed, and years younger.

 Should I get a mini facelift?

-The mini facelift may be appropriate if you are younger (30s-40s) with minimal-moderate signs of aging.
-It is best to get a mini facelift if your cheeks are still reasonably full, since a mini facelift will not remedy sagging cheeks to the extent that a deep plane facelift would.
-The mini is ideal for patients who notice an early development of jowls and a loss of definition of the jawline.
+The mini facelift may be appropriate if you are younger (30s-40s) with minimal to moderate signs of aging.
+It is best to get a mini facelift if your cheeks are still reasonably full because a mini facelift isn’t a remedy for sagging cheeks.
+A mini facelift is ideal for patients who notice jowls developing early and who want a more defined jawline.

 Before and after photos of one of Dr. Konstantin’s mini facelift patients.
 Note: in the first photo, there are mild signs of aging around the mouth and jawline, which were remedied by the mini facelift.